 There is an option to apply these settings to all desktops.
 If that is not selected you can go to each virtual desktop and select a different background image.

 If you wish to have a slideshow select the “Change the Background” option and set the frequency of the change.
 This can be in seconds, minutes or hours or just at each login.
-There is a further option to randomise the selection.
 I set the interval to 5 minutes, a longer time seems too long but much more frequent is a distraction.
-The last option is for a random order which I also prefer.
+The last option is to display the backgrounds in a random order which I also prefer.

 Tooltips can be useful but many people don’t like them or find them a distraction.
 Tooltips can be disabled for individual launchers or system wide.